 The single biggest determinant of connection acceptance rate is whether you reference a specific signal in the first sentence.
-"Saw your comment on X's post" beats "We share an industry" by 3-4×.
+"Saw your comment on X's post" tends to noticeably outperform "We share an industry."
+The ranges below reflect typical patterns across general B2B outreach, not a single controlled study, so treat them as a calibration point rather than a guarantee for any specific audience.

 The 4 components of a high-converting request